plantain-00/schema-based-json-editor/README.md

 #### todo list

-+ vuejs component: update value; drag and drop for array
++ vuejs component: drag and drop for array